scipopt/gcg/doc/resources/devs/howtos/dotesting.md

 for verification purposes.
 But heads up, the output files still have a purpose, even if you verified that your GCG works (and how fast it works).
 You can create various visualizations.
 They are explained under \ref generatevisu.

+### Troubleshooting
+**Q: Why are there LP files missing?**\n
+A: If the test is executed in the chair, you have to link the folder containing the striplib to your `check/instances` folder.